The STL+ C++ Library Collection

 if (table.loading() > 0.9) table.rehash();

-The rehash() function takes an optional integer argument.
+The rehash() method takes an optional integer argument.
 If it is missing or zero, this means implement the built-in calculation for the number of bins.
 This simply doubles the number of bins.
 If it is called with a non-zero argument, then the hash will be rehashed to that number of bins.

 The main disadvantage of manual hashing is where the data size is unknown and can grow large compared with the number of bins.
 Basically a loading of greater than 0.5 leads to efficiency creeping down and loadings of greater than 1.0 can really hit performance.

-hash(const hash&); hash& operator=(const hash&); void erase(void); bool empty(void) const; unsigned size(void) const;
+hash(const hash&); hash& operator=(const hash&); void clear(void); bool empty(void) const; unsigned size(void) const;

 The hash class supports copying via the copy constructor and the assignment operator.